 The Renwick’s first-floor galleries will showcase the Renwick Invitational, highlighting the works of four artists embracing the same theme, "Disrupting Craft," in which the artists imbue their works with a "renewed sense of emotional purpose, inclusiveness, and activism."

-Also ongoing is an exhibit of 80 objects from the permanent collection; some are old favorites, such as Wendell Castle’s Ghost Clock, and others are new acquisitions, such as Marie Watt’s Edson’s Flag, but all celebrate contemporary craft.
-An exhibit in the elegant Octagon Room uses photographs, documents, and art objects to chronicle the history of the building.
+On view in other rooms of the museum are objects from the permanent collection, such as Wendell Castle’s Ghost Clock.
+An exhibit in the elegant Octagon Room uses photos, documents, and art objects to chronicle the building's history.

 Designed by and named for James W. Renwick, Jr., architect of the Smithsonian Castle , the Renwick was built in 1859, an example of French Second Empire–style architecture.
-The recent renovation restored the original 19th-century window configurations, and turned up some surprises, like the long-concealed vaulted ceilings on the second floor.
+A 2015 renovation restored the original 19th-century window configurations, and turned up some surprises, like long-concealed vaulted ceilings on the second floor.
 Located directly across the street from the White House, the Renwick originally was built to house the art collection of William Wilson Corcoran.
-The collection quickly outgrew the space, which led to the opening of the Corcoran Gallery of Art just down the street, in 1874.
+The collection quickly outgrew the space, which led to the opening of the Corcoran Gallery of Art (currently closed to the public) just down the street, in 1874.